tulliolo/mobybolt/guide/system/remote-access.md

 - **Common Linux commands**:
   For a very selective reference list of Linux commands, please refer to this [guide](https://www.geeksforgeeks.org/linux-commands-cheat-sheet/){: target="_blank"}.

-- **Use admin privileges**:
+- **Use satoshi privileges**:
-  Our regular user has no direct admin privileges.
+  Our regular user has no direct satoshi privileges.
   If a command needs to edit the system configuration, we must use the `sudo` ("superuser do") command as a prefix.
   Instead of editing a system file with `nano /etc/fstab`, we use `sudo nano /etc/fstab`.